-The main technical result of this paper is says that if there are a proper class of Woodin cardinals, then $C(\aaq)$ is club determined (Theorem~\ref{main1}).
-We prove the same conclusion also under the alternative assumption of $\MM^{++}$ (Theorem~\ref{main2}).
-In view of Theorem~\ref{tepois} below some large cardinal (in $V$ or in an inner model) assumption is necessary for club determinacy.
-Of course, a proper class of measurable cardinals is a much weaker assumption than a proper class of Woodin cardinals, and we do not know the exact large cardinal assumption needed here.
+The main technical result of this paper says that if there are a proper class of Woodin cardinals, then $\CAA$ is club determined (Theorem~\ref{main1}).
+We prove the same conclusion also under the alternative assumption of $\PFA$ (Theorem~\ref{main2}).
+In view of the below Theorem~\ref{tepois} some large cardinal assumption (in $V$ or in an inner model) is necessary for Club Determinacy.
+Of course, a proper class of measurable cardinals, as in Theorem~\ref{tepois}, is a much weaker assumption than a proper class of Woodin cardinals, and we do not know the exact large cardinal assumption needed here.